Create a template app in Power BI

 The view, edit, and export controls on this tab apply only to the Power BI service.
 Once you download the .pbix file, it is no longer in the service.
 It puts a copy of your data, unprotected, in a location chosen by the user.
 You then no longer have any control over what the user can do with it.

 If you want to limit access to your queries and measures while still allowing your users to add their own data sources, consider checking only the Export or externally connect to data options.
-This enables users to add their own data sources without being able to edit your dataset.
+This enables users to add their own data sources without being able to edit your semantic model.
 For more information, see Use composite models in Power BI Desktop.

 Parameters are created in the original .pbix file (learn more about creating query parameters).
 You use the capabilities on this tab to help the app installer configure the app after installation when they connect to their data.

 Each parameter has a name, which comes from the query, and a Value field.
 There are three options for getting a value for the parameter during installation: